danbriggs/Turing/doc/allmachines.md

 5. It has gone on for a total of more than 1000 steps.

 Condition (1) provides the recursion.
 In the other cases, definiteness of the enumeration may be achieved by filling in the unused transitions in the same way we did above.

+## Machine from number

+Given a nonnegative number less than 40,960,000,000, the quotient upon division by 1,280,000,000 gives the slice.
+Fill in the corresponding three transitions, and simulate the machine until it hits an unfilled transition.
+Divide the remainder by 64,000,000; the quotient fills in that transition.
+Continue simulating, dividing by 20 to the power of one less than the number of unfilled transitions, using the quotient to fill that transition, and keeping the remainder, using the procedure defined above.
+If a case other than (1) is reached, use the remainder to fill in all the remaining transitions, in the order (some subset of) E1:, D1:, ... using division by powers of 20 in the same way.
+No more than 1001 steps of simulation will be required to produce a complete state diagram.

+## Number from Machine

+Given a state diagram conforming to the format defined at the top, which of the 32 slices it belongs to is trivially observed.
+Multiply that index by 1,280,000,000; simulate the machine for 2 steps.
+The transition it now encounters gives a number, via the standard ordering of a transition, to be multiplied by 64,000,000 and added to the first number.
+Continue to simulate, multiplying transitions' *places* (that is, 0 to 19 inclusive) by successively smaller powers of 20 when they are encountered; if a case other than (1) is reached, read all the unused transitions in our standard (reverse) order and add the transitions' places multiplied by successively smaller powers of 20 to the running total.

 ## [Next page: How to Recognize Sweep Machines](sweepmachines.md)